I-907Premium Processing

 Key things to know

-• 2Premium processing guarantees a RESPONSE within a fixed window — not approval.
+• 2Premium processing guarantees a RESPONSE within a fixed window, not approval.
 An RFE counts as a response.
-The window is 15 business days for I-129, 15 business days for I-140, and 30 business days for eligible I-539 and I-765 categories.
+The window is 15 business days for I-129, 15 or 45 business days for I-140 depending on classification, and 30 business days for eligible I-539 and I-765 categories.

 • 3If USCIS issues an RFE, the clock restarts (does not just resume) once USCIS receives your response.